vala-lang/vala-docs/docs/developer-guides/bindings/writing-a-vapi-manually/03-00-using-auto-memory-management.md

 manually claim and free memory.
 When writing a binding, however, it is an important part of the process to accurately instruct the Vala compiler how to use the C library's memory management calls.
-This is a one time job and means anyone then using the binding can take advantage of a binding that is much easier to write code for.
+This is a one-time job and means anyone then using the binding can take advantage of a binding that is much easier to write code for.

 Vala's memory allocation and types are a bit more involved than most languages.
-In Python, everything is a dynamically-typed object and it is allocated out of the ether then gets garbage collected.
+In Python, everything is a dynamically-typed object, and it is allocated out of the ether then gets garbage collected.
 In C, memory allocation is largely handled by the user and types are simply descriptions of memory considered at compile time.
 Vala lives somewhere